aliSalehAbdulhadi/Walcart/README.md

 <ul>
  <li>Add items to shopping cart</li>
  <li>Add single item or all items from shopping cart</li>
+ <li>Items in the shopping cart are stored in the local storage</li>
  <li>Calculate total price depends on the quantity of the items you have in the shopping cart</li>
  <li>Modify items in store and shopping cart</li>
  <li>Responsive Design</li>